Lonitch/Practical-Understanding-of-DFT/README.md

 # Practical-Understanding-of-DFT
-This is a latex version of my reading notes on Density Functional Theory over last four years.
+This is a latex version of my reading notes on Density Functional Theory.
 I've been trying a bunch of different techniques to produce new research.
 Among these techniques that are self-taught,
 DFT seems to be a numerical method that is fairly easy to internalize conceptually.
 The notes here are made when I was reading the following resources: